Bedmond

-Bedmond is a village in the Three Rivers district of the English ceremonial county of Hertfordshire.
+Bedmond is a village in the civil parish of Abbots Langley, in the Three Rivers district of Hertfordshire, England.
 It is located around 1 mile north of the larger village of Abbots Langley.
-Bedmond belongs to the civil parish of Abbots Langley and at the time of the 2011 Census, its population was included in Abbots Langley's population figures.

-Bedmond is the birthplace of Nicholas Breakspear, later Pope Adrian IV, the only Englishman to ever be Pope, who is believed to have been born at Breakspear Farm c.
+Bedmond is the probable birthplace of Nicholas Breakspear, later Pope Adrian IV, the only Englishman to ever be Pope, who is believed to have been born at Breakspear Farm c.
 1100.
 The site where his home stood is marked by a plaque.

-The Anglican Church of The Ascension in Bedmond is a rare example of a surviving "tin tabernacle", a pre-fabricated church building made from corrugated galvanised iron and one of only a few remaining in use for worship in the country.
-It was built in 1880 for the cost of £80, which was donated by the wife of the squire.
-It became a Grade II listed building in 1978.
+The Anglican Church of the Ascension in Bedmond is a rare example of a surviving "tin tabernacle", a pre-fabricated church building made from corrugated galvanised iron and one of only a few remaining in use for worship in the country.
+It was built in 1880 at a cost of £80, which was donated by the wife of the squire.
+It became a Grade-II listed building in 1978.

+People

+Vinnie Jones (born 1965), former Wimbledon, Leeds United and Wales international footballer, lived in Bedmond.